-Tax fraud punishment is no joke.
+Tax evasion penalties are no joke.
 The government incarcerates thousands of people every year for tax crimes.
 Do you know the IRS’s tax fraud punishments?

 Frequently, tax fraud punishment is no more than a civil penalty.
 But, rare cases exist in which the taxpayer can experience criminal charges–when an IRS auditor hands your case over to the IRS Criminal Investigation Unit.